Far South Coast Towns & Villages

 The Batemans Bay Bridge is the latest addition to the town and has made a huge difference to traffic flow.
 A walking and bike track has been added to the bridge, connecting the northern suburbs to the city centre.

-Stroll along the Mia Murra Walk or grab the camera and set out along the Batemans Bay Sculpture Walk.
+Stroll along the Murra Murra Mia walkway or grab the camera and set out along the Batemans Bay Sculpture Walk.

 Batemans Bay is famous for its Clyde River oysters, and there are plenty of cafés, restaurants, hotels and clubs offering local seafood on the menu.